- 1. Frog and Toad Are Friends by Arnold Lobel

 16. Aunt Eater Loves a Mystery by Doug Cushman

 Aunt Eater is a detective who loves to solve mysteries.
-In this book, she sets out to find out who broke Aunt Tillie’s teapot.
+In this book, she finds out who broke Aunt Tillie’s teapot.
 Along the way, she interviews suspects and gathers clues.
 Can you help Aunt Eater solve the mystery?

 Why 1st graders Will Love It: This fun and interactive book with simple text will keep your child engaged.
 They will also enjoy trying to solve the mystery along with Aunt Eater.